Why should I have a hip replacement?

 When can I go home?

-You can return to driving once safely off crutches and mobilizing without a limp; this is usually at six weeks' postoperatively.
+You can return to driving once safely off crutches and mobilising without a limp; this is usually at six weeks postoperatively.

 When can I return to my normal activities?

-It is crucial to your recovery that you refrain from normal activities post operatively.
-Following your follow up appointment with Mr Hoad-Reddick you may be able to start reintroducing activities.
+It is crucial to your recovery that you refrain from certain normal activities post operatively..
 Below is a guideline on what you can expect following surgery.